wr9/ContactListTQ/README.md

-This is an interview task - Contact List web applicaton.
+This is an interview task - Contact List web application.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).